macleginn/bivaltyp/content/languages/descriptions/Macedonian.md

      ‘Petar resembles Maja’
 ```

 In (3), the definite object is obligatorily doubled by a dative pronoun.
 Such arguments are tagged as "DAT(na)" in the dataset below and are interpreted as indirect objects.
-In (4), the nominal argument cannot be doubled by a dative pronoun; moreover, in sentences with the verb *liči* 'resemble' pronominal arguments are also flaged by the same preposition *na* 'on'.
+In (4), the nominal argument cannot be doubled by a dative pronoun; moreover, in sentences with the verb *liči* 'resemble' pronominal arguments are also flagged by the same preposition *na* 'on'.
 Such arguments are tagged "na" in the dataset below and are interpreted as obliques.

 The verb agrees with the subject in person and number/gender (depending on tense and mood/evidentiality).
 Objects are never indexed on the verb.